-Tuition expenses are allowable only if requested from a subcontractor that is a university as long as the amount requested for tuition is reasonable and comparable to what a student would be paid for performing research during the grant performance period.
+Tuition expenses are allowable only if requested from a subcontractor that is a university and the amount requested for tuition is reasonable and comparable to what a student would be paid for performing research during the grant performance period.

-Grants may include a profit or fee for the small business, not to exceed 7%.
-Any fee proposed in access of 7% will not be reimbursed.
+Grants may include a profit or fee for the small business.
+Fees are subject to negotiation and rarely exceed 7%.

 Any commercial and/or in-kind contribution to the project should be reflected in the project narrative and not included on the budget pages.